What is DAB radio?

 But, as new stations began to launch, the bit rates of MPEG wavelengths had to drop to accommodate more channels in the same space.
 This means that most stations, including those from the BBC, run at a rate of about 129Kbps.

-lthough DAB+ sets are backward compatible, which means that they can also receive DAB stations, the tech doesn’t work the other way around.
+Although DAB+ sets are backward compatible, which means they can also receive DAB stations, the tech doesn’t work the other way around.

 A DAB receiver cannot receive DAB+ stations.

-In many countries, the governments are planning to switch FM stations entirely over to DAB+, skipping DAB entirely.
+In many countries, governments plan to switch FM stations entirely over to DAB+, skipping DAB entirely.

-Norway was the first country to implement their analogue switch off in 2017.
+Norway was the first country to implement its analog switchoff in 2017.

 The future of DAB radio

-When DAB radio was designed, it was demonstrated to the public as a life-changing and transformative technology, capable of revolutionising the way that we listened to radio content.
+When DAB radio was designed, it was demonstrated to the public as a life-changing and transformative technology capable of revolutionizing how we listened to radio content.

-There have been numerous issues with DAB, including lost signals in rural parts of the country, and issues with broadcasting.
-This means that many years after DAB was introduced, we’re still relying heavily on FM broadcasting.
+There have been numerous issues with DAB, including lost signals in rural parts of the country and issues with broadcasting.
+We still rely heavily on FM radio broadcasting many years after DAB was introduced.

-Many of the broadcasters around Europe, including the world-famous BBC backed DAB aggressively when it first appeared.
+Many of the radio broadcasters around Europe, including the world-famous BBC, backed DAB aggressively when it first appeared.

-Despite this, the BBC recently announced that it had changed its mind about switching off analogue frequencies, highlighting an unusual reversal in policy.
+Despite this, the BBC recently announced that it had changed its mind about switching off analog frequencies, highlighting an unusual reversal in policy.

 For instance, one of the most popular alternative music stations broadcasting in Manchester and London, Radio X, improved its reach by 26% in 2018.